 In the realm of garnishment, federal law holds a central role.
 The federal minimum wage sets the baseline income that must be protected for the debtor.
 This is crucial when calculating how much can be garnished from their earnings.

 Federal law also serves as a regulatory framework for garnishment, establishing rules and guidelines that must be followed.
-These federal regulations ensure that garnishment is executed relatively and within legal bounds, safeguarding the rights of judgment creditors and debtors.
+These federal regulations ensure that garnishment is carried out fairly and in accordance with the law, safeguarding the rights of judgment creditors and debtors.
+The garnishment process is a legal procedure that must be followed to ensure compliance with the law.
 Understanding these federal regulations is paramount for a successful and lawful garnishment process.

 In the context of judgment collection and garnishment, it's essential to differentiate between non-exempt and exempt assets.
 Non-exempt assets, such as bank accounts and real estate, can be subject to garnishment.
 On the other hand, exempt assets are protected from garnishment, and understanding these exemptions is vital for creditors and debtors.